maize-genetics/phg_v2/docs/build_and_load.md

-### Annotate FASTA files
+### Prepare Assembly FASTA files
-The `annotate-fastas` command has two goals:
+The `prepare-assemblies` command has two goals:

 1. Copy the FASTAs to a new file whose name is changed to be `<sample name>.fa`.
-2. Add a sample name tag (e.g., `sampleName=`) to the id lines of the FASTA file. **These annotated FASTA files should be used as input to both the `agc-compress` step and the `align-assemblies` step.** This ensures consistent sample names across the pipeline.
+2. Add a sample name tag (e.g., `sampleName=`) to the id lines of the FASTA file. **These updated assembly FASTA files should be used as input to both the `agc-compress` step and the `align-assemblies` step.** This ensures consistent sample names across the pipeline.